Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial and financial valuations

 The financial risks are traded on the financial market and all market participants can observe the prices at which each asset can be bought and sold.
 Note, however, that we do not assume that the price at which one can buy and sell at time $t$ is equal.
 We assume that a financial valuation principle $\pi^{(1)}$ is available to determine the price at which one can buy the traded payoffs:

-The value $\pi^{(1)}\left[S^{(1)} \right]$ has to be understood as the price one has to pay at time $t=0$ to receive the financial claim which pays the random amount $S^{(1)}$ at maturity $T$.\footnote{This paper considers only the valuation at time 0.
-The dynamic setting in which one considers the time-$t$ value (similar to \cite{barigou2018fair}) is left for future research.}

 The choice of the financial valuation principle $\pi^{(1)}$ depends on the additional assumptions we impose on the financial market.
 Traditional financial pricing assumes that the market is complete and arbitrage-free such that the pricing rule is linear and unique \citep{black1973pricing}.
 However, the existence of transaction costs and non-hedgeable payoffs lead to non-linear and non-unique valuations.
 In such situations, the market will decide which valuation principle is used and one has to use calibration to back out the valuation principle from the available traded assets.
-Below, we consider different possible choices for the financial valuation for different market situations.

-\begin{enumerate} \item \underline{The law of one price.} Assume the market is arbitrage-free and that all financial assets are traded in the market and can be bought and sold at a unique price.
-One can prove that in this market setting, the no-arbitrage condition is equivalent with the existence of an equivalent martingale measure (EMM) $\mathbb{Q}$.
+Below, we consider different possible choices for the financial valuation for different market situations. \begin{enumerate} \item \underline{The law of one price.} Assume the market is arbitrage-free, frictionless and that all financial assets are discretely traded in the market and can be bought and sold at a unique price.
+One can prove that in this market setting, the no-arbitrage condition is equivalent with the existence of an equivalent martingale measure (EMM) $\mathbb{Q}$ \citep{dalang1990equivalent}.
 In this financial market where one can buy and sell any asset at a unique price, the financial valuation principle can be determined as follows:

 The financial valuation is in this situation a linear valuation principle.

 \item \underline{Imperfect market and bid-ask prices.} In classical finance, markets are usually modelled as a counterparty for market participants.
 It is assumed that markets can accept any amount and direction of the trade (buy or sell) at the going market price.
 However, due to market imperfection, there is in practice a difference between the price the market is willing to buy (bid price) and the price the market is willing to sell (ask price).
 This difference, called the bid-ask spread, creates a two-price economy.
 In particular, the value $\pi^{(1)}[S]$ which corresponds with the price required by the market to take over the financial claim $S$ will typically be higher than the risk-neutral price.
 Indeed, the asymmetry in the market allows that market to take a more prudent approach when determining the price $\pi^{(1)}[S]$.
 Instead of using a single risk-neutral probability measure, a set of "stress-test measures" is selected from the set of martingale measures and the price is determined as the supremum of the expectations w.r.t. the stress-test measures: